UK begins inquiry into woman's death by Novichok nerve agent – DW – 10/14/2024

 UK begins inquiry into woman's death by Novichok nerve agentOctober 14, 2024

-A public inquiry will begin on Monday into the death of a British woman who was unwittingly exposed to the Russian Novichok nerve agent is set to begin in Salisbury on Monday.
+A public inquiry will begin on Monday into the death of a British woman who was unwittingly exposed to Novichok nerve agent is set to begin in Salisbury on Monday.

-The 2018 incident, which plunged relations between the UK and Russia to new lows at the time.
+The 2018 incident plunged relations between the UK and Russia to new lows at the time.

 The public hearing aims to provide the victim's family with answers on how her death came about.
 It is also likely to reveal some confidential evidence from the government and the security services.